valohai/docs/source/core-concepts/deployments.rst

 **Create a new alias:**

 1. Go to your project
-2. Navigate to the Deployment-tab
+2. Navigate to the Deployment tab
 3. Select an existing deployment
 4. Create alias
 5. Give your alias a name and point it to an existing target